DSPy - Observability & Tracing

 Langfuse can help with running DSPy projects by providing a centralized observability platform for debugging and monitoring.

-Note: This is a community contributed integration (initial PR (opens in a new tab) by @xucailiang (opens in a new tab)).
-DSPy documentation covering the integration can be found here (opens in a new tab).
+Note: This is a community contributed integration (initial PR by @xucailiang).
+DSPy documentation can be found here.
 If you encounter issues or want to contribute to the integration, please open an issue or PR.

 In this Example Notebook, we will: